prashantgawali/helloprashant/TREC-2014-Track-Guidelines.md

 TTG supplements the standard challenges of ad hoc retrieval with issues from topic detection and tracking (TDT) and multi-document summarization.
 For this year (beyond ad hoc retrieval), systems will need to address two challenges:

 + Detect (and eliminate) redundant tweets, which is equivalent to saying that systems must detect novelty.
-Systems will not be penalized for returning tweets that contain redundant information.
+Systems will be penalized for returning tweets that contain redundant information.
-+ Determine how many results to return:\ that is, systems will be penalized for results that are too verbose.
++ Determine how many results to return: that is, systems will be penalized for results that are too verbose.

-Redundancy is operationalized as follows: for each pair of tweets, if the chronologically later tweet contains *substantive* information that is not present in the earlier tweet, the latter tweet is said to be *novel*; otherwise the two tweets are assumed to be *redundant*.
+Redundancy is operationalized as follows: for every pair of tweets, if the chronologically later tweet contains *substantive* information that is not present in the earlier tweet, the later tweet is said to be *novel*; otherwise the two tweets are *redundant*.
 It is assumed that redundancy is transitive, i.e., if *A* and *B* are redundant and *B* and *C* are redundant, then *A* and *C* are assumed to be redundant.

 For example, consider the topic represented by the query "Haiti Aristide return".
 The following tweets might be considered redundant: